 Halloween trick No. 4: Slashed tires

 Tire damage from an act of vandalism is also covered by comprehensive coverage.
-Your car insurance company will take into account how much your tires have depreciated – and check your policy as it will likely cover only the tires that have damage.
+Your car insurance company will consider how much your tires have depreciated – and check your policy as it will likely cover only the damaged tires.
 So, if one of your four tires has been slashed, you’ll only be able to file a claim for that one.

 If a pumpkin is thrown at your vehicle and damages it, then this would be considered a flying missile and covered under your comprehensive coverage.
 But remember to keep your deductible in mind – a claim might not be worth the insurance premium increase at renewal.

 Or, if you decorated your vehicle for Halloween and a piece comes loose and damages another vehicle, then your property damage would kick in.
-With your own car in that scenario, you’d need to have collision coverage to have the repairs covered by your insurer.
+With your own car in that scenario, you’d need collision coverage for your insurer to cover the repairs.

 Halloween trick No. 6: A black cat (or deer) crosses your path

-If you hit a cat – or any other animal – it’s referred to as an “animal strike” and is covered under your comprehensive coverage.
+If you hit a cat – or any other animal – it’s called an “animal strike” and is covered under your comprehensive coverage.
 Keep in mind that fall and spring are prime migratory seasons for deer, so watch out for eye shine when you’re driving along highways in the dark.

 Halloween trick No. 7: Car theft